ProStore-iOS/.github/profile/README.md

 ---

 ## 📥 Install ProStore
-Install ProStore right now with our [Direct Installer](https://prostore-ios.github.io/)!
+Install ProStore right now with our easy to follow [Guide](https://prostore-ios.github.io/docs/)!
-Just click on the link above, select a signed certificate, and press the Download and Install buttons!
+Just click on the link above, and follow the steps to get ProStore installed on your device!

 ---